-When you are creating your first app, you need to make a lot of difficult decisions.
+When you are developing your first iOS game app, you need to make a lot of difficult decisions.
 The first and the most important one is deciding which platform you’ll be developing for – iOS or Android.
-It’s very tempting to jump right into developing the app and to make it available for both iOS and Android devices from the start.
-But for most apps, it makes sense to concentrate on developing for one platform first and expand later.
+It’s very tempting to jump right into developing the game app and to make it available for both iOS and Android devices from the start.
+But for most games, it makes sense to concentrate on developing for one platform first and expand later.

 Read the following guide and decide for yourself who will be the winner in the iOS and Android app development battle!

 - Android vs. iOS App Development: Statistics & Data

 - The differences between Android and iOS development

 - So what do you choose to build your first mobile app?

 Android vs. iOS App Development: Statistics & Data

 Before you make a choice between iOS or Android app development, start by studying the facts.
 If you do a quick search online, you’ll see that most apps started as iPhone apps and then an Android version came out.
 But to tell you the truth, there is no universal recipe and your choice of platform largely depends on your target regions, your audience, your revenue model and a ton of other factors.
 Let’s have a look at some key points.